Mogol (lyricist): Career

 Mogol was born in Milan.
-His father, Mariano Rapetti, was an important director of the Ricordi record label, and had been in his own time a successful lyricist of the 1950s.
+His father, Mariano Rapetti, was a director of the Ricordi record label, and had been in his own time a lyricist of the 1950s.
 Young Giulio, who was likewise employed by Ricordi as a public relations expert, began his own career as a lyricist against his father's wishes.

 He began using the pseudonym Mogol because it was the one that got approved by the SIAE (the Italian Society of Authors and Publishers) after none of the 30 he had proposed earlier were accepted.
 Mogol recalls: "They asked me to give them a list of [possible] pseudonyms, I sent them thirty.
 They didn't approve a single one, so I invented a hundred and twenty, and among them was Mogol.
 It was chosen, I never understood why, it seemed Chinese to me."
 He also recalled to Corriere della sera in 2017: "When the SIAE accepted the pseudonym, I almost had a heart attack because it was the name of the scouts' general in Qui, Quo, Qua [the Italian-language version of Huey, Dewey, and Louie].
 I thought oh well, who cares, no one will know Mogol anyway.
 I was wrong."

-His first successes were "Il cielo in una stanza", set to music by Gino Paoli and sung by Mina; "Al di là", a piece that won the 1961 Sanremo Festival, performed by Luciano Tajoli and Betty Curtis; "Una lacrima sul viso", which was a huge hit for Bobby Solo in 1964.
-Another famous song from 1961 was "Uno dei tanti," which was given English lyrics by Jerry Leiber and Mike Stoller in 1963 for Ben E. King and released under the title "I (Who Have Nothing)".
+His first successes were "Il cielo in una stanza", set to music by Gino Paoli and sung by Mina; "Al di là", a piece that won the 1961 Sanremo Festival, performed by Luciano Tajoli and Betty Curtis; "Una lacrima sul viso", which was a hit for Bobby Solo in 1964.
+Another song from 1961 was "Uno dei tanti," which was given English lyrics by Jerry Leiber and Mike Stoller in 1963 for Ben E. King and released under the title "I (Who Have Nothing)".

 In addition to writing lyrics in Italian for a great many singers, Mogol also took it upon himself to bring English-language songs into Italian, especially film soundtracks, but also works of Bob Dylan and David Bowie.